 - CDC: COVID-19 Vaccination Clinical & Professional Resources

 - Provider Resources for COVID-19 Vaccine Conversations with Patients

 FDA Information and Fact Sheets for Healthcare Providers Administering Vaccine

 There are a variety of options to coordinate access to COVID-19 vaccines for long-term care facilities.
 Long-term care providers are encouraged to consider the option that works best for their residents and staff when coordinating access to the COVID-19 vaccines.

 Maricopa County Department of Public Health recommends that facilities establish relationships with LTC partners and retail pharmacy partners who can offer primary and booster doses for new residents on an ongoing basis.
 If you are unable to establish a standing vaccine provider, please consider mobile vaccine providers.

 - If you have attempted to locate a provider utilizing the Mobile Provider Directory and haven’t found assistance yet, you can register your Long-term Care Facility here.

 Community Partners in Vaccine Delivery

-Community-based vaccination events are offered based upon availability of vaccine, vaccination provider, and host location.
-Organizations interested in hosting an event location can fill out a form to indicate interest.
+- Community-based vaccination events are offered based on availability of vaccines, vaccination providers, and host location.

 [VIDEO] K-12 School/Childcare Workers at Cesar Chavez H.S.